xianyu564/divination-vs-science/README_EN.md

 ## 🌟 Core Features

-- **🎯 Philosophical Exploration**: Deep thinking starting from "Is Divination Science?"
+- **🎯 Philosophical Exploration**: Deep thinking starting from "Is Fortune-Telling Science?"
 - **🔬 Scientific Methods**: Empirical methods for measurable aspects
 - **🚀 Entrepreneurial Application**: Startup methodology based on the philosophical framework
 - **🌍 Multilingual Support**: Bilingual documentation in Chinese and English